Citizen’s Advice, EKCHFT and KMPT, Kent Police, Kent Fire & Rescue Service

 Our vision is to make Canterbury and district a place where BAME communities can live healthily, be actively engaged and have equal opportunities.

-Support and enable minority ethnic groups in Canterbury .
+Support and empower ethnic minority communities in the Canterbury District.

-We value our diverse community and individual differences and create a supportive environment which everyone’s contributions are fully recognized.
+We value our diverse community and individual differences and create a supportive environment which everyone’s contributions are recognized and appreciated.

 Who We Are